-WHAT WE DO.
+WHAT WE DO

 The Office of Human Rights (OHR) is a DC government agency that investigates, mediates adjudicates, and prosecutes complaints of discrimination.
 Additionally, OHR works to prevent discrimination through outreach and awareness campaigns.
-If you believe you have been discriminated against in DC in the areas of employment, housing, public accommodations/government services, or educational institutions, you can file a complaint with our office at no cost.
+If you believe you have been discriminated against in DC in the areas of employment, housing, or educational institutions, public accommodations/government services, or educational institutions, you can file a complaint with our office at no cost.
+OHR investigates docketed cases to see if there is probable cause to believe discrimination may have occurred.
 If probable cause is found, the case will be certified for a full hearing on the merits to see whether there has been a violation of the law.
 If discrimination is found, monetary or other damages may be awarded.
 Throughout the process, OHR offers various mediation and conciliation opportunities.

-HOW WE SERVE THE DISTRICT.
+HOW WE SERVE THE DISTRICT

-- Investigate complaints
+- · Investigate complaints

-- Mediate complaints
+- · Mediate complaints

 - Prosecute probable cause cases (private sector)

 - Prevent discrimination through education and training

 - Ensure Compliance

-- Address youth bullying
+- · Address youth bullying

 - Secure Language Access

 - Create Safer Spaces

-WHO WE PROTECT.
+WHO WE PROTECT